 Succulent cuttings are used frequently for floral arrangements, wedding bouquets, and even as cake decorations.
-They have a long life, surviving as cut succulents for weeks without soil which makes them ideal 'living decor'.
+They have a long life, surviving as cut foliage for weeks without soil which makes them ideal 'living decor'.
 However, succulent cuttings are not just for show!
 Plant them and give them a little love, and soon you will have a new succulent plant.
 The best part is, it costs almost nothing!
 All you need is some pruning shears (or sharp scissors), soil, and some small pots to plant the cuttings.

 When to Take Succulent Cuttings

 Take cuttings from your succulents in the spring or summer months for the best success.
-While succulent cuttings can technically be taken any time, taking them in when the succulents are in their active growing period will help to ensure that the mother plant recovers from the pruning and that the new succulent has the strength to survive on its own.
+While succulent cuttings can technically be taken any time, removing them when the succulents are in their active growing period will help to ensure that the mother plant recovers from the pruning and that the new succulent has the strength to survive on its own.

 How to Find a Good Cutting